nguyensjsu/fa21-202-team-allstars/README.md

 ## Topic for our Team Project

-We decided to make a battle tanks game.
+We decided to make a twin tanks game.
 For this game we would have 2 players on the same team fighting against a bunch of AI Tanks in the process.

 ## Links to our project videos